Michaellsterk/addfips/README.md

 Returns five-digit FIPS code based on county name and state name/abbreviation/FIPS.

 __get_state_from_fips(self, fips)__
-Returns state name based on the five-digit FIPS code.
+Returns state name based on a five-digit or two-digit FIPS code.

 __get_county_from_fips(self, fips)__
 Returns county name based on the five-digit FIPS code.